aybabtme/sequel/README.md

 ## Packages

-* `reflector`: connects to a database and introspects it's tables and columns.
+* `reflector`: connects to a database and inspects its tables and columns.

 ## todo